 The show that asks old questions about new technology.

-• What comes after Social Media?
+• What comes after social media?

-What comes after Social Media?
+What comes after social media?

-• Fan culture in the digital age
+• What does fan culture look like in the digital age?

-Fan culture in the digital age
+What does fan culture look like in the digital age?

 On this episode we have the privilege of hosting a distinguished returning guest, who’s groundbreaking research has reshaped the landscape of media studies.
 As the director of the MIT Comparative Media Studies Program and the author of influential works such as Textual Poachers, he has tirelessly championed the understanding of how audiences actively engage in…